 To correct what they believe are misleading media reports of wanting to hide ingredients in milk, the National Milk Producers Federation (NMPF) has issued a statement making it clear that if the petition is approved, the added sweeteners would be included in the ingredient list, consistent with existing FDA food labeling requirements.

 Changing the Identity of Milk

 The NMPF really does want to add aspartame to milk and especially for schools. but the scariest thing is that they want to change the definition of what milk is altogether!

 (source- US News)

 According to the actual petition by the International Dairy Foods Association (IDFA) and the National Milk Producers Federation (NMPF) at the Federal Register, the request is for the FDA to amend the standards of identity for milk and 17 other milk and cream products.
-Beside milk, that includes heavy cream, eggnog, sour cream, non-fat dry milk, and yogurt, and others.
+That includes heavy cream, eggnog, sour cream, non-fat dry-milk, and yogurt, and others.